 Fmr.
 Minnetonka Player Set To Hit The Court With Badgers In Final FourThe Dearrings from Minnetonka have deep family roots with the Badgers: the older brother is a backup guard, Dad is a basketball trainer, and the younger brother hopes to play basketball for Wisconsin one day as well.

-Minnesota didn't make it to the "big dance" this year, but three of the four Division 1 schools from Iowa did: Iowa, Iowa State and Northern Iowa.
+Good Question: Why Aren't There More D-1 Minn.
+Schools?Minnesota didn't make it to the "big dance" this year, but three of the four Division 1 schools from Iowa did: Iowa, Iowa State and Northern Iowa.
 Our neighbor to the south has a little over half the population of Minnesota, but four times the number of D-1 schools.